Note: This post may contain affiliate links. Please see my disclosure page for more details.

 3. Transportation costs are also quite high in Stockholm.
 It is, however, a very walkable city if you stay central.
 2 one-way subway tickets will cost $9 USD (you can bring the cost down slightly by getting a transit card — then it’ll be around $6.50 per roundtrip with a one-time $2.50 card purchase).

 Choosing a centrally-located hostel can end up saving you money if it means you have to travel less.
 You can also buy daily passes if you ride the train a lot and if you buy a Stockholm Pass, transportation is included.
+It may be a good idea if you are planning to spend 3 days in Stockholm or more.
 It depends on what you’re planning on doing, but if you’re a big culture vulture who loves visiting all the museums, a Stockholm Pass can definitely save you money.

 Best Hostels in Stockholm: Norrmalm